navigation

 How to avoid a conflict in the organization?

-Knowledge, knowledge and more knowledge!
-Crises are born of uncertainty and information chaos, which is why it is very important to know the needs of individual employees.
-Proper organization of work, based on the use of the strengths and capabilities of employees and effective communication between them, significantly affect the comfort of work of the entire team.
-For this purpose, it is necessary to take care of the proper flow of information between employees, as well as enable them to integrate, leading to building bonds and a sense of loyalty towards others and towards the organization they represent.
+Knowledge, knowledge and one more time knowledge!
+Crises arise from the uncertainty and chaos of information, so it is very important to know the needs of individual employees.
+Proper work organization, based on the use of the strengths and capabilities of employees and effective communication between them, significantly affect the comfort of work of the entire team.
+For this purpose, it is necessary to take care of both the proper flow of information between employees, as well as enable them to integrate, leading to building bonds and a sense of loyalty to others and to the organization they represent.

 In order not to arouse conflicts within the organization, transparent procedures and work standards for individual positions should be introduced.
 Perfect organizational structures do not exist.
 Success lies in clearly defining the rights and obligations arising from each position held.
 The employee appraisal and remuneration system must be clear and fair enough, on the one hand, to adequately motivate people to work, and on the other hand, not to lead to the reign of unhealthy competition.
 Crises arise most often from differences in the understanding of the scope of one's duties or the manner of performing specific tasks, as well as from an unfair or unclear system of remuneration and rewards.